the-themis-benchmarks/home/README.md

 The basic steps to add such a bug into Themis's infrastructure include:
 * In `scripts/check_crash.py`, one should add the app name into list `ALL_APPS` and the crash signature (i.e., the crash type info and the partial crash trace  related to the app itself) into dict `app_crash_data`.

-*In the future, we plan to (1) add the crash bugs from other existing benchmarks, (2) add crash bugs with different levels of severity rather than only critical ones, and (3) add non-crashing bugs (e.g., UI bugs) into Themis.
-For non-crashing bugs, we can manually codify the bug-triggering condition into specific assertions in the app code so that Themis can be reused to evaluate the existing tools on finding non-crashing bugs by violating the assertions.
-We are already working on (2).*
+*In the future, we plan to (1) add the crash bugs from other existing benchmarks, (2) add crash bugs with different levels of severity rather than only critical ones.*

 ### 2. Add new testing tools into Themis